"Restoring function, maximizing performance".

 Currently Sacramento County has issued a shelter-in-place order.
 The order requires that the residents of the county stay in their homes and only go out for essential chores.
 According to Mayor Steinberg, residents can still engage in all the essential functions of life, like grocery shopping, essential medical appointments, and getting outdoors for a run or a walk, as long as it's at a safe distance from others.

-According to the Sacramento County website, Health Care Facilities and health care workers are currently considered essential.
+According to the Sacramento County website and the Department of Homeland Security, Health Care Facilities and health care workers are currently considered essential.

 Swanson McArthur Physical Therapy is dedicated to serving our community as safely and as responsibly as possible.
 We have implemented the recommended safeguards to protect our patients and staff.
 Should changes be made in the future that impact our ability to provide care as it is currently being delivered, you will be notified.